-- 9.31 Responsible authorities should try to conclude any discussions with the applicant in good time before the hearing.
-If the application is amended at the last moment, the licensing committee should consider giving other persons time to address the revised application before the hearing commences. - 9.32 Regulations made under the 2003 Act require that representations must be withdrawn 24 hours before the first day of any hearing.
+- 9.33 Regulations made under the 2003 Act require that representations must be withdrawn 24 hours before the first day of any hearing.
 If they are withdrawn after this time, the hearing must proceed and the representations may be withdrawn orally at that hearing.
-However, where discussions between an applicant and those making representations are taking place and it is likely that all parties are on the point of reaching agreement, the licensing authority may wish to use the power given within the hearings regulations to extend time limits, if it considers this to be in the public interest.

-- 9.33 Applicants should be encouraged to contact responsible authorities before formulating their applications so that the mediation process may begin before the statutory time limits come into effect after submission of an application.
-The hearing process must meet the requirements of regulations made under the 2003 Act.
-Where matters arise which are not covered by the regulations, licensing authorities may make arrangements as they see fit as long as they are lawful. - 9.34 There is no requirement in the 2003 Act for responsible authorities that have made representations to attend, but it is generally good practice and assists committees in reaching more informed decisions.
-Where several responsible authorities within a local authority have made representations on an application, a single local authority officer may represent them at the hearing if the responsible authorities and the licensing authority agree.
-This local authority officer representing other responsible authorities may be a licensing officer, but only if this licensing officer is acting as a responsible authority on behalf of the licensing authority and has had no role in the licensing determination process.
-This is to ensure that the responsible authorities are represented by an independent officer separate from the licensing determination process. - 9.36 As a matter of practice, licensing authorities should seek to focus the hearing on the steps considered appropriate to promote the particular licensing objective or objectives that have given rise to the specific representation and avoid straying into undisputed areas.
+However, where discussions between an applicant and those making representations are taking place and it is likely that all parties are on the point of reaching agreement, the licensing authority may wish to use the power given within the hearings regulations to extend time limits, if it considers this to be in the public interest. - 9.37 As a matter of practice, licensing authorities should seek to focus the hearing on the steps considered appropriate to promote the particular licensing objective or objectives that have given rise to the specific representation and avoid straying into undisputed areas.
 A responsible authority or other person may choose to rely on their written representation.
-They may not add further representations to those disclosed to the applicant prior to the hearing, but they may expand on their existing representation. - 9.37 In determining the application with a view to promoting the licensing objectives in the overall interests of the local community, the licensing authority must give appropriate weight to: - the steps that are appropriate to promote the licensing objectives; - the representations (including supporting information) presented by all the parties; - this Guidance; - its own statement of licensing policy. - 9.38 The licensing authority should give its decision within five working days of the conclusion of the hearing (or immediately in certain specified cases) and provide reasons to support it.
+They may not add further representations to those disclosed to the applicant prior to the hearing, but they may expand on their existing representation. - 9.38 In determining the application with a view to promoting the licensing objectives in the overall interests of the local community, the licensing authority must give appropriate weight to: - the steps that are appropriate to promote the licensing objectives; - the representations (including supporting information) presented by all the parties;

+- this Guidance; - its own statement of licensing policy. - 9.39 The licensing authority should give its decision within five working days of the conclusion of the hearing (or immediately in certain specified cases) and provide reasons to support it.
 This will be important if there is an appeal by any of the parties.
 Notification of a decision must be accompanied by information on the right of the party to appeal.
 After considering all the relevant issues, the licensing authority may grant the application subject to such conditions that are consistent with the operating schedule.
 Any conditions imposed must be appropriate for the promotion of the licensing objectives; there is no power for the licensing authority to attach a condition that is merely aspirational.
 For example, conditions may not be attached which relate solely to the health of customers rather than their direct physical safety.
-Any conditions added to the licence must be those imposed at the hearing or those agreed when a hearing has not been necessary.

-9.39 Alternatively, the licensing authority may refuse the application on the grounds that this is appropriate for the promotion of the licensing objectives.
+Any conditions added to the licence must be those imposed at the hearing or those agreed when a hearing has not been necessary. - 9.40 Alternatively, the licensing authority may refuse the application on the grounds that this is appropriate for the promotion of the licensing objectives.
 It may also refuse to specify a designated premises supervisor and/or only allow certain requested licensable activities.
 In the interests of transparency, the licensing authority should publish hearings procedures in full on its website to ensure that those involved have the most current information.